suchmememanyskill/OpenCentauri/docs/machine/camera.md

     Make sure your replacement camera has a wide FOV (>90°) to see the whole build plate

-Replacement of the stock camera with other USB cameras has been tested with at least two webcam PCBs, and the Centauri Carbon webui works with multiple different camera resolutions and aspect ratios, including 1080p- higher than the resolution of the stock camera.
+Replacement of the stock camera with other USB cameras has been tested with at least two webcam PCBs, and the Centauri Carbon webUI works with multiple different camera resolutions and aspect ratios, including 1080p- higher than the resolution of the stock camera.
 Replacement can be accomplished through simply switching the PCB if the same connector is used, although JST-ZH connectors are very uncommon on consumer